ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 SOC 133: SOCIAL STRUCTURE AND SOCIAL CHANGE, 3 credit hrs.

 This course examines various ways that sociologists think about social structure and social institutions.
 Sociologists use the terms "social structure" and "social institutions" refer to broad patterns of social organization that influence the lives of individuals, sometimes without their knowledge.
 Drawing from important theoretical works, we will explore the sorts of structures and institutions that sociologists believe characterize modern societies, as well as considering where these structures come from and how they change over time.
 Topics include social stratification, systems of norms and values, language and culture, bureaucracy, and social conflict and revolution.
 Sociology and ANSO majors may use this course to satisfy one of their "theory-intensive" requirements.
-Prerequisite is one sociology or anthropology course or instructor's permission.
+Prerequisite entry-level sociology or anthropology course or instructor approval.

 SOC 137: WOMEN, MADNESS AND CULTURE, 3 credit hrs.